 The overall findings (Table 5) show that 57% of respondents had a negative attitude, 4% were neutral, and 39% had a positive attitude toward safflower production, with a mean score of 23.95, indicating a generally negative perception likely due to low knowledge, limited market access, inadequate inputs, and lack of institutional support.
-Studies (Gambo et al., 2025; Makangila and Ahmad, 2023; Akgün and Söylemez, 2022 and Adisalem and Dinku, 2021; Akinnagbe et al., 2024; Schwartz,1976; Masanja et al., 2023).,demonstrate that attitudes are influenced by knowledge and socio-structural factors, such as community pressure, family concerns, ethical principles, and values.
+Studies (Gambo et al., 2025; Makangila & Ahmad, 2023; Akgün & Söylemez, 2022; Adisalem & Dinku, 2021; Akinnagbe et al., 2024; Schwartz,1976; Masanja et al., 2023)demonstrate that attitudes are influenced by knowledge and socio-structural factors, such as community pressure, family concerns, ethical principles, and values.
 These findings suggest that improving farmers’ attitudes toward safflower requires interventions addressing both knowledge gaps and broader social and institutional factors.

 3.4 Respondents’ Practices on the Safflower Production Level